ceautery/autery.net/src/static/blog/download-webpage.md

 ![Expanded JS object](/images/london-obj.png)

 In a real web application, I don't want users to have to copy and paste to create an object, or to open a console and start clicking on things.
-I want it to be able to make an API call, understand how the return object's layout, and do something meaningful with that data.
+I want it to be able to make an API call, understand the return object's layout, and do something meaningful with that data.
 Enter AJAX.

 AJAX literally stands for "Asynchronous Javascript And XML", even though it is more common to receive JSON data than XML.
 Javascript has an object type called an XMLHttpRequest designed to make HTTP requests without changing the page the browser is on.
 The return data is available to Javascript to use on the existing page instead.
 Here is a small bit of Javascript that you can enter into the console to fetch the same data we did above: